xakz/after-dark/index.md

 ### Meta Descriptions

-Well-crafted page titles help catch the human eye on search results pages.
-And meta descriptions provide a summary of the content and why its relevant for the reader, driving click-throughs.
+Well-crafted page titles help catch the human eye on search results pages and meta descriptions provide a summary of the content and why its relevant for the reader, driving click-throughs.

 To add a custom meta description to your pages and posts add `description` to the front matter: